JolomonSon/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-the ls displays the content list of your current directory
+the cd changes the working directory to the user's home directory